|Loc:Eastern north coast Santa Cruz||Lat: N34-01.28||Long: W119-41.11||Last visit:July 2021|

 The stern hook was in about 15 ft., so the scope required was quite short.
 We figured that would be OK since we just need it to prevent us from swinging.
 Another boat entered the anchorage and tried to moor forward of us and then astern.

 Their Danforth would not set in the weeds and so they took a spot slightly east of our position.
 That offset was enough to give them a much rougher ride in the encroaching swell.
 BTW — on their first attempt to anchor, they veered out a lot of line and and powered up mightily to set the anchor.
 That’s the right thing to do, but even so they dragged and had to move.
 Good seamanship all the way around.

 On holiday weekends, if you see a huge gaggle of boats lying to anchor, you’ll need two hooks.

 As a practical matter, we avoid Prisoners if there is any sort of wave action entering the anchorage.
 With no swell and little company, which is usually the case, we head for a spot near the mooring ball.
 It lies a bit more inshore than the charted position.
 Our intended point of anchoring in settled conditions is a couple of boat lengths off the pier, straight out or just a tad west.

 The last time we visited, we enjoyed a very calm day and rowing the

 dinghy or kayak to and onto the beach was no problem.
-Or you can offload at the dinghy dock on the east side of the pier.
+Or you can offload at the dinghy dock on the east side of the pier, though it is usually pulled out in winter.
 If you do paddle into the beach, there is a steep gradient, so if you jump off on the seaside, you’ll likely find yourself up to your armpits or, maybe, swimming.
 The beach is made of rocks of 4-12 inches and uncomfortable on bare feet.

 Eel grass and mud can make setting the anchor a problem.